Tomorrow Beauty, treatments with scientifically proven effectiveness,

 The impact of cold on atopic skin

-Some tips to better manage the cold
+Some tips for better managing the cold

 • Wear soft cotton clothing to minimize friction.